Mauri-Fernandez/snippetsCss/README.md

 If you just need to use the Snippets just clone the repository and be sure to checkout the `ready` branch.
 Then you will find 2 files:

-A JSON file with all the css Snippets: `snippetsCss.json` A BAT file to help you get the JSON into the right directory: UpdateEskerSnippetsIntoLocal.bat Execute the BAT file by double clicking or from Bash by running:
+A JSON file with all the css Snippets: `snippetsCss.json` A BAT file to help you get the JSON into the right directory: UpdateSnippetsCssIntoLocal.bat Execute the BAT file by double clicking or from Bash by running:
 ```
-./UpdateEskerSnippetsIntoLocal.bat
+./UpdateSnippetsCssIntoLocal.bat
 ```
 This will create/replace the snippetsCss.json file in the right directory so that Visual Studio Code would be ready to use it.
 Now you are ready to open a CSS file and type 'css' as main keyword and start seeing all availabe Snippets.